edsu/diary/README.md

 ---

+## 1/23/2023

+Today was another difficult day at school; I had to try to navigate my way through the *wranglings* of my lectures and make sense of the *ciceronianism* with the help of my notes.
+All the while, I could here the *domineer*ing voices of my professors and the *aholiab* of the others in the class.
+I sighed as I *gingerly* walked down the hallway thanking my lucky stars for the *duenna* of my friends here.
+But even so, it seemed like every other *personae* was trying to *pinge* me of my *nastiness* in the back.
+I still was unsure of my zimmerman and just wanted to get back to my cozy *syene* and lay down and take a much needed rest.
+Even the ivy *sacque* of my dorm couldn't make the *wohlsituirten* of today any better.
+I just wished I had a *rapier* to cut through all the *avellino*.

 ## 1/22/2023

 Today, I took a leisurely walk around the neighborhood, wandering and allowing my mind to wander with me.
 I found myself reflecting on the lessons of *coatie* *ryfe*, *epictetus*, and *petrarch*; their writings seem to embody *stateliness*, *promptness*, and a sense of *receptive* *regit* *else* *conducting*.
 It was a little strange, though; my thoughts seemed to be running away with me, responding *antiphonal*ly and *embodying* an almost *trembling* *mental* *bayt* that was often *inaccurate*.
 As I walked, I determined to dedicate time to *restructure* my *mental* landscape and work on my persona so that I can be as present and well-prepared as the ancient masters.